 Behavioral questions are commonly asked during interviews because it allows hiring managers to sense how you would function within the organization.
 With these types of interview questions, the best answers follow the STAR method, which “simply summarizes the structure of your work experience,” says Alan Carniol from The Huffington Post.

-It is vital to prepare answers that highlight different competencies the employer is looking for, otherwise your answers may seem longwinded and unfocused.
+It is vital to prepare answers that highlight different competencies the employer is looking for, otherwise, your answers may seem longwinded and unfocused.
 To ensure that you are ready to answer behavioral questions during the interview, here are common topics and questions that may be asked, and the best ways to answer them.

-A: Interviewers may ask some variation of this question in order to gauge the extent of your problem-solving capabilities.
+A: Interviewers may ask some variation of this question to gauge the extent of your problem-solving capabilities.
 In every workplace, unexpected issues arise, so it is important to show that you are resourceful and able to creatively think of solutions on the spot.
 When preparing for this question, make sure your answer is as vivid as possible and that you reference specific details about a difficult situation you have faced.

 A: Time management and organizational skills are necessary in every work environment.
-Similar to problem-solving skills, hiring managers want to gauge how you set goals to meet a deadline and if you are able to adapt to an unexpected situation.
+Similar to problem-solving skills, hiring managers want to gauge how you set goals to meet a deadline and if you can adapt to an unexpected situation.
 Qualities like determination and reliability are characteristics you want to highlight when asked this type of question.
 It’s also best to include work tools or organization tactics you use during your day or when you need to manage a project.

 Q: What motivates you?

 Other variations of behavioral questions may be asked during the interview, but these are the most common topics.
-You can anticipate these questions and practice your STAR answers in order to elevate your interview.
+You can anticipate these questions and practice your STAR answers to elevate your interview.
 This way, you’ll show hiring managers that your past experiences and behavior will meet and exceed their expectations for the role.

 Subscribe to the JOHNLEONARD blog below to receive even more advice that will assist you with your job search!